 Female fertility is a woman's ability to conceive a biological child.
 You and your partner might question your fertility if you've been trying to get pregnant with frequent, unprotected sex for at least one year — or at least six months if you're older than 35 — with no success.

 Various medical issues can contribute to female fertility problems, including:

 Age also plays a role in female fertility.
 Delaying pregnancy can decrease the likelihood that you'll be able to conceive.
 An older woman's eggs aren't fertilized as easily as a younger woman's eggs and might not develop normally even after fertilization occurs.

-If you've been trying to get pregnant with frequent, unprotected sex for at least one year, you may want to talk with a specialist to learn more about your fertility.
 Call 715-838-6100 to make an appointment with one of our specialists in the Infertility Clinic.

 We also have access to advanced reproductive techniques, such as in vitro fertilization (IVF) and sperm micromanipulation, in coordination with IVF centers across the U.S.